mendix/cf-mendix-buildpack/README.md

 ### 3. Configure an Admin Password

 The first push generates a new app.
-In order to login to your application as admin you can set the password using the `ADMIN_PASSWORD` environment variable.
-Keep in mind that the admin password should comply with the policy you have set in Mendix Studio (Pro).
-For security reasons it is recommended to set this environment variable once to create the admin user, then remove the environment variable and restart the app.
-Finally log in to the app and change the password via the web interface.
+In order to login to your application as admin, you can set the password using the `ADMIN_PASSWORD` environment variable.
+Keep in mind that the admin password should comply with the policy you have set in Mendix Studio Pro.
+For security reasons, it is recommended to set this environment variable once to create the admin user, then remove the environment variable and restart the app.
+Finally, log in to the app and change the password via the web interface.
 Similarly, the setting can be used to reset the password of an administrator.

 ```shell
 cf set-env <YOUR_APP> ADMIN_PASSWORD "<YOURSECRETPASSWORD>"